Fleker/Gltn/_nightlies/docs/docs/02_Plugins/05_Custom_Exports.md

 It must have a function assigned to the `onExport` method.
 Without that function being defined, the panel will not be notified that the user is trying to export the file.

 The boolean that is passed, `docView`, indicates whether the export is printer optimized (true), or for file metadata (false).
+The opposite of `docView` can also be referred to as `editView` (as you're editing the document using the Gltn Editor).
 If your plugin is only meant to export one type or the other, return `null` for the export type you do not wish to support.
 Then your service will not appear in that export menu.

 The second parameter, `content`, is the filedata that the custom function must parse and convert into a different file.
 If `docView` is true, it is the HTML of the document, including pages and pageheaders.
 Otherwise, it is the raw data of the file from `localStorage`.

+If you wish to support a more than one format in a single plugin, provide an array of JSON objects instead of a single JSON object.

+### Notes when Exporting
+When `docView == true`, you will need to write the downloading yourself.
+Your callback should both perform a conversion and export sequence.
+You may use InkFilepicker APIs if you wish.

+When `docView == false`, you are likely using the file browser.
+If so, you should return your converted file at the end of your callback as raw data.
+This data will be turned into a blob and InkFilepicker will be used to save the file wherever the user wishes.

 ### JSON Return
 This function must return a valid JSON object containing a few attributes.